 Describe some of the accommodations you choose for clients.
 What are the most interesting places to stay?

 We try to provide interesting and high-quality accommodations on all of our routes.
-Usually a hotel is located within walking distance of a number of good restaurants and the town centre where there is plenty to explore.
-A few favorite hotels on our various tours are Hotel Vila Lido, ViLAFOÎA and Marés Residencial.
+Usually, a hotel is located within walking distance of a number of good restaurants and the town center where there is plenty to explore.
+A few favorite hotels on our various tours are Hotel Vila Lido, ViLAFOÎA, and Marés Residencial.

 What is the food like in Portugal?
-What your favorite dishes that travelers should be sure not to miss?
+What are some of your favorite dishes that travelers should be sure not to miss?

-Naturally being close to the sea, there is usually a tremendous variety of fish and seafood available throughout the Algarve.
-Sardines in season, clams, prawns, octopus, squid, sea bass, sea bream and tuna are amongst the wide variety of specialities available fresh everyday.
+Naturally, being close to the sea, there is usually a tremendous variety of fish and seafood available throughout the Algarve.
+Sardines in season, clams, prawns, octopus, squid, sea bass, sea bream, and tuna are amongst the wide variety of specialties available fresh every day.
 Often simply cooked on a charcoal grill, these items are typically accompanied by a simple salad or seasonal vegetables.